A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Uncritically accepting or promoting an idea because it came from a source with vast amounts of money.
 (Emperor's New Clothes)

-Choosing teammates because you know them, went to high school with them, are from the same country as them, speak the same language as them.
+Choosing teammates poorly.
+Because you know them, room with them, went to the same high school, are from the same country, or speak the same language.
 Broaden your horizons.
 If you find yourself speaking a language other than English more often than not, you're wasting everyone's time at NYUAD.

 Leaving dirty dishes in a sink.
 This is annoying but less evil than pretending to wash a dish.

 Pretending to wash a dish, without using soap, then putting that dish back into circulation.
 YOU ARE THE ACTUAL DEVIL.
 This is the most ridiculous thing I've discovered in my time at NYUAD.
-Some people have grown up never washing a dish properly, and when shown and told how to, they revert back to some toxic idea that simply running water across a dish is equivalent to removing dirt, bacteria, and viruses using soap containing a surfactant.
+Some people have grown up never washing a dish properly, and even when shown and told how to, they revert back to some toxic idea that simply running water across a dish is equivalent to removing dirt, bacteria, and viruses using soap containing a surfactant.
 There are NOT a plurality of acceptable ways to wash dishes that celebrate the heritage of different cultures from around the world.
-There is washing dishes, and there is NOT washing dishes.
+There is simply either properly washing dishes or NOT properly washing dishes.
 If you don't completely cover all surfaces of a dish with soap, rinse it off, and allow it to air dry, you are doing it WRONG.

 Walking into a room while screaming, laughing, or talking extremely loudly.
 A doorway is a threshold from one place to another.
 Be thoughtful, and, by default, expect you're entering a quiet space.
 This is a simple life rule that works universally.
 No one has ever been angry at a person who quietly entered a room.

 Shouting someone's name at any point or any location in a room.
 C'mon, how desperately and urgently do you need to get this person's attention.
 Message them or coordinate with them some other way.
-Shouting indoors is reserved for serious reasons only (like breaking any of these rules).
+Shouting indoors is reserved for serious reasons only (like breaking any of the rules on this list).

 Squealing like a pig with unhinged laughter.
 No. No. No. I don't care if "that's the way I laugh" or "I just saw a hilarious video".
 The EDS is a workspace, and unhinged laughter is evidence that you and your friends are likely NOT ACTUALLY working.
 It's very distracting to others when you are joking around constantly.
 Please don't do this.